byte19/Shashi_Diet_Coach/README.md

 ### Description
 - Users can register and login.
 - After logging in and enters some information, according to this information, body mass index, daily calorie needs, fat loss calorie and recommended diet program are calculated.
 - The main page shows the diet programs from the API and the recommended diet program.
-In addition, user can search for food and create his own diet program by clicking Create Diet Program.
-While creating his own program, user can add time and meal information to the foods.
+In addition, user can search for food and create own diet program by clicking Create Diet Program.
+While creating own program, user can add time and meal information to the foods.
 - User can view the saved foods on the calendar on the My Plan page and delete it if wishes.
 - On the Results page, the user can view the daily and weekly calorie needs and the calories consumed.
 - In addition, users can see the total nutritional values of the foods consumed in weekly and monthly charts.